-We’re all aware that 2020 hasn’t played out how we thought it would due to the pandemic and its effects are still giving businesses a hard time.
 As jobs keep disappearing and salaries continue to be cut, the number of people who are eligible for a mortgage is dropping.
 To make it worse, the Bank of England is taking a harder approach when it comes to handing out approvals.

 The Bank of England mortgage approvals were rising steadily at the beginning of the year but started descreasing in March when the number of approvals fell by 24% from February to March.
 Between March and April, they fell another 72%.